korus-labs/MIDIjourney/README.md

 - **MIDIjourney.amxd**: This is the main Max for Live device.
 - **patchers/**: Folder containing Max for Live patchers that contribute to device functionality.
-- **js/MIDIjourney.js**: The core of MIDIjourney.
-This file governs how MIDI messages are generated and manipulated.
+- **js/**: The core of MIDIjourney.
+These files governs how MIDI messages are generated and manipulated.

 ### Setting Up OpenAI API Access